Asparkam - instructions for use. Overdose of asparkam is fatal

 • atrial fibrillation.

-Other pathologies affecting the heart and blood vessels can also act as an indication for prescribing a drug, but in any case, taking the drug for such diseases should be combined with other drugs of symptomatic or systemic action.
+Other pathologies affecting the heart and blood vessels may also be indications for prescribing the drug, but in any case, taking the drug for such diseases should be combined with other drugs of symptomatic or systemic action.

-Asparkam tablets are contraindicated in children under 18 years of age, but if necessary, the drug can be used in a solution for infusion.
-The main indication for the appointment of the drug is a deficiency of potassium in the blood (hypokalemia), which is more often diagnosed in infants.
-The dose of the medicine in such cases is determined by the doctor, depending on the body weight.
+Asparkam tablets are contraindicated for children under 18 years of age, but if necessary, the drug can be used in solution for infusion.
+The main indication for prescribing the drug is potassium deficiency in the blood (hypokalemia), which is more often diagnosed in infants.
+The dose of the medicine in such cases is determined by the doctor and depends on body weight.

-It is known that taking any medication during pregnancy can harm the health of the fetus.
+It is known that during pregnancy, taking any medication can harm the health of the fetus.
 Asparkam is no exception.
-Prescribing the drug can only be strictly on the recommendation of a doctor and only when there are no risks to the fetus and the woman herself.
+The drug can be prescribed only strictly on the recommendation of a doctor and only when there are no risks for the fetus and the woman herself.

 Contraindications

-Refuse to take the drug is necessary for the following conditions and diseases of the body:
+You should stop taking the drug if you have the following conditions and diseases of the body:

 • Hypotension.